CharderotheLupe/SkyFurry-NG---Otherkin/README.md

   <a href="https://github.com/CharderotheLupe/SkyFurry-NG---Otherkin/blob/main/Summary.md">Summary</a> |
   </p>

+# No longer supported and obsolete.
+Visit SkyFurry Discord for Wabbajack lists.

 # Please be aware this modlist is using heavy HDT setup and PC specs should be at least what is noted below under system requirements

 # SkyFurry NG - Otherkin